Quick Reference Guides

 Concept maps are a way to get students to interact with content to make connections at a more sophisticated level.
 This QRG introduces readers to concept maps, distinguishes what they are and are not, provides practical implementation steps and shares benefits of using them in coursework.

-Connections & Systems-thinking (EM Strategy)
+Connections and Systems-thinking (EM Strategy)

 Faculty can inspire students to see connections between their technical skills and the world around them.
 A systems-thinking approach allows engineers to see multiple viewpoints and solutions.
 This QRG includes ideas for implementation and actionable strategies to emphasize connections in your course with an entrepreneurial mindset (EM).